Peru & the Incas

 House of the Tiger King: A Jungle Obsession by Tahir Shah.
 In 1572, Spanish Conquistadors stormed the Inca stronghold of Vilcabamba in Peru, searching for great golden treasure, only to find the city deserted and stripped of its wealth.
 The author recounts his recent search deep in the jungle for the lost city.

 Spanish King of the Incas: The Epic Life of Pedro Bohorques by Ana María Lorandi.
-A man from an ordinary Spanish family, Bohorques led a series of expeditions into the jungles of Peru searching for the paradise of El Dorado.
-He presented himself as a descendent of Inca royalty and quickly rose to power as a king among the Calchaquíes of Tucumán.
+A man from an ordinary Spanish family, Bohorques searched the jungles of Peru for the paradise of El Dorado.
+He quickly rose to power as a king among the Calchaquíes of Tucumán.

 Children of the Father King: Youth, Authority, and Legal Minority in Colonial Lima by Bianca Premo.
 A disjuncture between patriarchal laws and actual child-rearing practices in Lima, Peru from 1650 to 1820 strained the Spanish king's colonial legitimacy.